 This left side also had no apparent sensation or nerve/muscle motor function remaining to the distal limb.
 Areas of the soft tissues /muscles of the upper left hind limb were also apparently devitalised – they had lost their blood supply in the trauma and were “dead”.
-Even if the fractures on this left side had been fixed with plates etc, the prognosis for return of nerve function to the left hind limb was very questionable.
-The placement of metalwork in the devitalised environment would have carried a very real risk of infection.
+Even if the fractures on this left side had been fixed with plates etc, the prognosis for the return of nerve function to the left hind limb was very questionable.
+The placement of metalwork in the devitalised environment would have carried a genuine risk of infection.
 So we advised a left hemipelvectomy – an amputation of the severely injured hind limb and removal of the underlying pelvic bone fragments.
-Chalk needed help with early mobility post-op, but returned to a very acceptable level of mobility within a few weeks.
+Chalk needed help with early mobility post-op but returned to a very acceptable level of mobility within a few weeks.

-A second case involved a toy breed dog presented with chronic constipation over a year after conservative (non-surgical) management of a pelvic fracture elsewhere.
+A second case involved a toy breed dog that presented with chronic constipation over a year after conservative (non-surgical) management of a pelvic fracture elsewhere.
 The fracture had healed with a mass of new bone called a callus.
 This and the poor alignment of the fragments had led to a narrowing of the pelvis dimensions through which the dog was struggling to pass faeces.
-The faeces was then accumulating “upstream” in the large bowel, and causing significant distress.
+The faeces were then accumulating “upstream” in the large bowel, causing significant distress.

 21st October 2013